John Kean (South Carolina politician): Personal life

 Kean died at age 39 on May 4, 1795, in Philadelphia from the respiratory disease he developed during the Revolution.
 He was interred in St. John’s Churchyard in Philadelphia.

 Following his death his widow purchased a large estate known and home built by her governor uncle, known as Liberty Hall, which showcases the contributions of the Livingston and Kean families.
 In 1800, his widow remarried to Count Julian Niemcewicz, a Polish nobleman who fled Poland after fighting unsuccessfully for Polish independence from Russia but returned in the wake of Napoleon's successful campaigns.

 Descendants

-His great-grandsons (named John Kean and Hamilton Fish Kean) both served as U.S. Senators for New Jersey.
-His great-grandnephew was US Representative Robert Winthrop Kean and his great-great-grandnephew is New Jersey Governor Thomas Kean.
+Through his grandson, Col. John Kean, Kean was posthumously a great-grandfather of John Kean and Hamilton Fish Kean, who both served as U.S. Senators for New Jersey.
+His great-great-grandson was US Representative Robert Winthrop Kean, his great-great-great-grandson is New Jersey Governor Thomas Kean, and his great-great-great-great-grandson is US Representative Thomas Kean Jr.